anoop-panakool/kubernetes-lab/lab/Ingress/README.md

 - The request received the default backend - 404 response.
 There is no process listening on port 80, so this outcome is not a surprise.
 We could have changed one of the Services to publish the fixed port 80 instead assigning a random one.
 Still, that would provide access only to one of the two applications.

 ## Why Ingress Controllers are Required?

+- We need a mechanism that will accept requests on pre-defined ports (e.g., 80 and 443) and forward them to Kubernetes Services.
+- It should be able to distinguish requests based on paths and domains.
+- Kubernetes itself does not have a ready-to-go solution for this.
+Unlike other types of   Controllers that are typically part of the kube-controller-manager binary, Ingress Controller needs to be installed separately.
+Instead of a Controller, kube-controller-manager offers Ingress resource that other third-party solutions can utilize to provide requests forwarding and SSL features.
+In other words, Kubernetes only provides an API, and we need to set up a Controller that will use it.

 ## What is an Ingress?

 - In Kubernetes, an Ingress is an object that allows access to your Kubernetes services from outside the Kubernetes cluster.
 You configure access by creating a collection of rules that define which inbound connections reach which services.